 Sounds disgusting, right?
 A recent study was published showing that kids who used products that spray water up the nose such as sterimar help ward of infections.

 Sterimar contains water and sea salt at the right concentrations similar to that of the human body.
 Due to the osmotic effect of salt, you will want to have the right concentration so that it doesn’t cause irritation and bleeding inside the nose.

 Interestingly, sea salt actually helps kill bacteria by this method, as well as increasing the action of cilia – which is tiny hairs in your nose that remove particles and keep mucus moving.

-When these stop working or are paralyzed by things like cigarette smoke, you can be more susceptible to colds and sinusitis.
+When these stop working or are paralyzed by things like cigarette smoke, you can be more susceptible to issues like colds and sinusitis.